 History – The Story Behind the Wine

-This year Swedish Hill is celebrating their 30th Anniversary of producing quality wines in the Finger Lakes.
-The winery’s story actually began 47 years ago in 1969 when the Peterson family planted their first vines in order to sell grapes to other local wineries.
+In 2016, Swedish Hill celebrated their 30th Anniversary of producing quality wines in the Finger Lakes.
+The winery’s story actually began 48 years ago in 1969 when the Peterson family planted their first vines in order to sell grapes to other local wineries.
 Then in 1985 the first grapes were crushed for Swedish Hill, producing 1,200 cases.

 Today the winery is owned and operated by Dave and Jean Peterson.
 But the Swedish Hill story actually began with Dave’s parents, Dick and Cindy Peterson who began the company in 1969 as a part-time small operation.
 Dick, a former school Transportation and Buildings and Grounds Supervisor, and Cindy, a former bank Vice President, started the winery while they still held their full-time jobs.
 Working nights and weekends the first few years with one other part-time employee, their efforts led to continuous success throughout the years leading to today’s operations of Swedish Hill producing over 60,000 cases annually.